zigster64/zts/README.md

 There is no great magic here, its just the power of Zig comptime, as it is actively parsing the text templates at compile time, and using the built in Zig `print` formatting which also evaluates at compile time.

-## ZTS runtime / non-comptime helper functions
+## ZTS helper functions for runtime known section names

 If you want to pass data through template segments using the built in Zig `print` functions on the writer, then everything must be comptime.

 There are no exceptions to this, its just the way that Zig `print` works.

+If your template section names are only known at runtime, then its only possible to get the segment contents at runtime, making them unusable for `print()` or `write()`.

-If your template segments DO NOT have print formatting, do not need argument processing, and are just blocks of text, then you can use the `writeDynamic` variant helper functions that ZTS provides.
+To solve this edge case, you can use the `writeDynamic` variant helper functions that ZTS provides to do all the template lookups at runtime.

 ```zig
 try zts.writeDynamic(template, section, out);
 ```

-When using `writeDynamic(template, section, out)` ... if the section is null, or cannot be found in the data, then write() will print nothing.
+When using `writeDynamic(template, section, out)` ... if the section is null, or cannot be found in the data, then writeDynamice() will print nothing.

 There is also a `lookup()` function that takes runtime / dynamic labels, and returns a non-comptime string of the section ... or `null` if not found.
 Its a runtime version of the `s()` function, that can be used with dynamic labels.

-You can ONLY use the return data from `lookup()` in a non-comptime context though, such as using the data in a `writeAll()` statement.

 example:
 ```zig